-A trademark search, also known as a trademark assessment report allows you to know beforehand the probabilities a trademark has of being successfully registered.
+A trademark search allows you to know beforehand the probabilities a trademark has of being successfully registered.
 Before you go ahead and invest your money registering a trademark, knowing the probabilities the trademark has of actually being registered will allow you to save time and money by not proceeding with a trademark registration that has little to no chance of registering.

 What is a trademark search report?